-One big advantage of studying online is the flexibility you get.
-You can learn accounting on your own schedule.
+One big advantage of online education courses is the flexibility you get.
+You can study accounting principles on your own schedule.
 That means you can fit your classes around your job, family, or any other commitments you have.
 Unlike traditional courses, you can attend virtual classes in the evening or on weekends.
 You can also split your studying across the day or week.

 You can study in your own environment, in the way that works best for you

 In addition to studying from home to your own schedule, you can also work in the way that’s best for you.
 This means you can set up the perfect studying environment, in a quiet part of your home and use the tools you’re most familiar with.

 You can take notes at your own pace, pause and replay virtual accounting classes and get easy access to your course materials.
 You can use productivity tools to prioritize and enhance your learning, and revision tools to help you retain the information.